CassandraMaldonado/CassandraMaldonado/README.md

 Most data science stops at models.
 I build **systems that think, act, and scale.**

-- From prediction -> decision intelligence
+- From prediction -> decision intelligence.
-- From dashboards -> autonomous agents
+- From dashboards -> autonomous agents.
-- From structured data -> multimodal reasoning systems
+- From structured data -> multimodal reasoning systems.

 ---